How To Pick The Finishing Touches For Your Kitchen

 A transitional style allows you to blend elements that are contemporary and traditional.
 For example, you can combine the clean look of inset-door cabinetry with hardware that is not hard-edged and contemporary, yet not too ornate, like a cup handle with a matching knob.

 The hallmarks of a traditional kitchen are elaborate detailing, embellishments and moldings.
-Often, interior designers choose ornate drop-handles or fancy knobs that are in keeping with furniture-style cabinetry in a traditional style kitchen.
+Often, interior designers choose ornate drop-handles or fancy knobs for furniture-style cabinetry in a traditional kitchen.

 Like a vintage look?
 Try a knob or pull with a porcelain overlay.